QROWD/KGE/README.md

 # KGE

 The Knowledge Graph Embedding (KGE) repository is a implementation of the state of the art techniques related to Statistical Relational Learning (SRL) to solve Link Prediction problems.
-These thechniques map the structure of large knowledge graphs on models able to predict missing relationships in new triples [1-2].
+These techniques map the structure of large knowledge graphs on models able to predict missing relationships in new triples [1-2].
 The techniques implemented in this code include TransE, RESCAL, DistMult and ComplEx.

 ## Installation